wd-veloce/CG_Class_Labs/README.md

 # A_Little_CG_Demo

 It is just a demo to enhance my coding ability in computer graphics.
-If you like it, you can hit the Star botton. =￣ω￣=
+If you like it, you can hit the Star botton.=￣ω￣=